tide-foundation/Tide-h4x-for-Privacy/README.md

 This deployment utilizes EOS "jungle" testnet environment.

 1. Create EOS Wallet `cleos wallet create --to-console`.
 This will create a _default_ wallet.
 Take note of the **WALLET_PASSWORD**
-1. Generate a keypair for your master account `cleos create key --to-console`.
+1. Generate a keypair for the master account `cleos create key --to-console`.
 Take note of the generated **PK_MASTER SK_MASTER** keypair.
-1. Import the private keys into your cleos wallet by running `cleos wallet import --private-key <SK_MASTER>`.
+1. Import the private keys into the newly created cleos wallet by running `cleos wallet import --private-key <SK_MASTER>`.
-1. Navigate to Jungle Testnet for the Account Creation [Jungle Test Net](https://monitor.jungletestnet.io/#account "Jungle").
+1. Navigate to the Jungle Testnet for the Account Creation [Jungle Test Net](https://monitor.jungletestnet.io/#account "Jungle").
-1. Create a Jungle Testnet account by _Create Account_.
+1. Create a Jungle Testnet account by *Create Account*.
 Use the generated PK_MASTER for the Owner Public Key and Active Public Key field.
-This will be your **MASTER_ACCOUNT**
+This will be the **MASTER_ACCOUNT**
-1. The MASTER*ACCOUNT will need some RAM delegated to it for the smartcontract and transaction processing.
-Use the \_faucet* on the [Jungle Test Net](https://monitor.jungletestnet.io/#faucet "Jungle") to give your **MASTER_ACCOUNT** some EOS.
-Your main account should get 100 EOS.
+1. The MASTER_ACCOUNT will need some RAM delegated for the smartcontract and transaction processing.
+Use the *faucet* on the [Jungle Test Net](https://monitor.jungletestnet.io/#faucet "Jungle") to give the **MASTER_ACCOUNT** some EOS.
+The Master Account should get 100 EOS.
 1. In cleos, run the command `cleos -u http://jungle2.cryptolions.io:80 system buyram <MASTER_ACCOUNT> <MASTER_ACCOUNT> "15 EOS"`.
-The -u parameter is telling cleos to run this command using the jungle testnet.
+The -u parameter allows cleos to run this command in jungle testnet.

    <details>
    <summary>Unlock Wallet</summary>